 We are currently finalising testing of our online solution.
 Please continue to monitor these pages and the Alexis Platform for the latest information.
 In the meantime, you should contact dpvm@nautins...

-The NI DPVM ('Purple') Logbook will be available from NI-accredited training centres (for new entrants), or direct from NI HQ (for grandfather applicants).
-All experience you wish to submit towards yo...
+The NI DPVM ('Purple') Logbook is available from NI-accredited training centres upon successful completion of the DPVM course.
+All experience you wish to submit towards your application must be entere...

 Yes – completing the DPVM course is encouraged among all maritime professionals practicing these key skills.
 We hope the DPVM certification scheme will become an industry standard like our flagship DP...

-The DPVM scheme has been designed to endorse skills in the offshore vessel industry The NI sees this as equally vital to those practiced on the bridge by DPO deck officers.
-As such, The NI hopes the ...
+The DPVM scheme has been designed to endorse skills in the offshore vessel industry.
+The Nautical Institute sees this as equally vital to those practiced on the bridge by DPO deck officers.
+As such,...